-In this article, I discuss Bypass Trusts — who needs them, who does not, and what to do if you have one of these and don’t want it.
+In this article, I discuss Bypass Trusts.
+Who needs them.
+Who does not.
+And what to do if you have one and don’t want it.
 We also will talk briefly about QTIP trusts and Clayton Elections.

 The A-B Trust

-Often, a formula will apply that will dictate how much of the assets must go into the A trust and how much must go into the B trust, after the first death.
-These formulas, known as “marital funding formulas,” will depend on whether there is a federal estate tax and the reason for creating the B trust.
+Often, a formula will dictate how much of the assets must go into the A trust, and how much must go into the B trust after the first death.
+These formulas are known as “marital funding formulas.”
+They depend on whether there is a federal estate tax and the reason for creating the B trust.

 Many times, the assets that go into the A trust are controlled by the surviving spouse (as trustee), who will retain total control over how to use these funds.
 The surviving spouse also has the right to change the A trust at any point as well the future beneficiaries of the A trust.
 This is because the A trust is often funded with the surviving spouse’s one-half share of assets.

 The B trust, on the other hand, is often funded with the decedent’s one-half share.
 Sometimes, the trustee of the B trust may be the surviving spouse.
 Other times, the trustee may be someone else, other than the surviving spouse.
 The B trust may or may not benefit the surviving spouse during her lifetime.
-One thing that all B trusts have in common is that the surviving spouse cannot change the beneficiaries of the B trust after the first spouse has died.
+All B trusts have one thing in common.
+The surviving spouse cannot change the beneficiaries of the B trust after the first spouse has died.
 This means that when the first spouse dies, the B trust is irrevocable.

 Why split the trust into two trusts?